fp7mplane/demo-infra/anomaly_detection/README.md

 Follow these steps to run the use case.

-1. Set parameters for supervisor.conf, adtool.conf, client.conf please use mPlane docs on how to set parameters in configuration files.
+1. Set parameters for supervisor.conf, adtool.conf, client.conf.
+NOTE: use the mPlane docs on how to set parameters in configuration files.
-2. Run supervisor, open new terminal, enter protocol-ri, and execute:
+2. Run the mPlane Supervisor: open new terminal, enter protocol-ri, and execute:
 ```
 $ export PYTHONPATH=.
 $ ./scripts/mpsup --config ./conf/supervisor.conf